Injuries Threaten Leeds Recovery - UrduPoint

 Injuries Threaten Leeds' Recovery

-Marcelo Bielsa has been left counting the cost off Leeds United's win over Premier League relegation rivals on Sunday Burnley
+Marcelo Bielsa has been left counting the cost of Leeds United's win over Premier League relegation rivals Burnley on Sunday

-London, (APP - UrduPoint / Pakistan Point News - 3rd Jan, 2022 ) :Marcelo Bielsa has been left counting the cost off Leeds United's win over Premier League relegation rivals on Sunday Burnley.
+London, (APP - UrduPoint / Pakistan Point News - 3rd Jan, 2022 ) :Marcelo Bielsa has been left counting the cost of Leeds United's win over Premier League relegation rivals Burnley on Sunday.

 Bielsa's men enjoyed a 3-1 victory over the Clarets to move eight points clear of the bottom three but the match at Elland Road saw Tyler Roberts join a lengthy injury list when he limped off shortly before the hour mark with what appeared to be a calf problem.